fureigh/voicemail-for-that/README.md

 ## Questions

-Hit me up on Twitter at [@allafarce](https://twitter.com/allafarce)
+You can find me on Twitter as [@fureigh](https://twitter.com/fureigh), but probably you should bug Dave instead: [@allafarce](https://twitter.com/allafarce)

-Copyright 2014 Dave Guarino, MIT License
+Copyright 2014 Dave Guarino, MIT License, tampered with by Fureigh.